BeatsonLab-MicrobialGenomics/micropipe/README.md

 An example configuration file can be found in this [repository](https://github.com/BeatsonLab-MicrobialGenomics/micropipe/blob/main/nextflow.config).

-Two versions of the configuration file are available and corresponds to microPIPE v0.8 (utilizing Guppy v3.4.3) and v0.9 (utilizing Guppy v3.6.1) as referenced in the paper.
+Two versions of the configuration file are available and correspond to microPIPE v0.8 (utilizing Guppy v3.4.3) and v0.9 (utilizing Guppy v3.6.1), as referenced in the paper.

 **NOTE:** to use **GPU** resources for basecalling and demultiplexing, use the `--gpu` flag.